Academic Training Programs

 • Our training processes have been selected as experimental programs by the Ministry of Education and are currently recognized as one of their specialized programs.

-Various academic tracks are being implemented at Tel Aviv University, Kibbutzim College of Education in Tel Aviv, and Kaye Academic College of Education in Beersheba.
-We have partnerships with additional academic bodies in Israel, such as The David Yellin Academic College of Education and Oranim Academic College of Education, and abroad, such as Spertus Institute for Jewish Learning and Leadership in Chicago.
+Various academic tracks are being implemented at Tel Aviv University, Kibbutzim College of Education in Tel Aviv, Kaye Academic College of Education in Beersheba and Oranim Academic College of Education at KiryatTivo’n.
+We have partnerships with additional academic bodies in Israel, such as The David Yellin Academic College of Education and Oranim Academic College of Education, and abroad, such as Spertus Institute for Jewish Learning and Leadership in Chicago

 Examples of Academic Programs in Israel